civican/legisinfo/44-1/bills/C-50/bill_text.md

     measures, consistent with the shift to a net-zero economy, to foster the creation of sustainable jobs;

-    measures to support workers, communities and regions in the shift to a net-zero economy, including through skills development, training, retraining and **economic development and diversification, as well as through national, regional, federal-provincial and federal-territorial initiatives related to the Sustainable Jobs Action Plans**; and
+    measures to support workers, communities and regions in the shift to a net-zero economy, including through skills development, training, retraining and economic development and diversification, as well as through national, regional, federal-provincial and federal-territorial initiatives related to the Sustainable Jobs Action Plans; and

     any matter referred to it by the Minister.

   **(2)** The Minister must, after consulting with the specified Ministers, establish the terms of reference of the Council.

-  **(3)** The Minister may, after consulting with the specified Ministers **and, unless their position is vacant, each co-chair of the Council**, amend the terms of reference.
+  **(3)** The Minister may, after consulting with the specified Ministers and, unless their position is vacant, each co-chair of the Council, amend the terms of reference.

   **(4)** The Minister must make the terms of reference and any amendments to them available to the public.